 Soon after Yura’s birth, we left the city and lived nearby the station Skhodnya, where dachas belonging to Izvestiya editors were located.
 Karl Radek’s was not for from ours.
 This was the only summer when, because of the baby, Nikolai Ivanovich made it back to the dacha every night for two months running, often after working at the newspaper until quite late.
 He had never before had a dacha where he could stay on a permanent basis.
 Instead, he had stayed for short periods at dachas in Lenin Hills, with Stalin in Zubalovo (mid-1920s to 1928), and with Rykov in Valuyevo, right beside an aspen forest into which he would dash to go hunting for hazed grouse.
 Later, he stayed at my father’s dacha in Serebryany Bor.
 After all, Bukharin was always in motion and the settled dacha way of life was not in his character.

 Nikolai Ivanovich’s vacation came in early August, and he decided to fulfill his cherished dream, a visit to the Pamir Mountain.
 Briefly, we had considered postponing his trip to the following year, since the baby and I could not travel, but we came to the conclusion that there was no point putting it off.
 The past year of intensive work demanded intensive rest.
+Relaxation, reunion with nature-these were indispensable to him.
+We assumed there would be time enough for us to travel together in the future.

 Nikolai Ivanovich left straight from the dacha for the Pamirs.
 The day before, he had brought his luggage from Moscow, filled with the requisite accoutrements for his vacation: a sketchbook, paints, and canvases for landscapes; cartridges, small shot, and a rifle for hunting.
 The care stood ready beside the porch, fussed over by the chauffeur Nikolai Klykov, or Klychini, as my husband called him.
 He had become such a close personal attendant that Nikolai Ivanovich never sat down to table without inviting him to join in.
 Usually, they would get to talking.
 In plain language, Bukharin would explain both the national and the international political events of the day to Klykov, who was keenly interested.
 Nikolai Ivanovich never spoke down to him, for they conversed as equals-and on more than one occasion the editor borrowed money from his chauffeur.
 On the road, they often sang Russian folk songs, a special passion for Bukharin.
 You would hear a duel like this one: “Pretty me, ah pretty me, and yet so poorly dressed;/ No one wants me for a bride although I am the best.”
 Or like this: “By the silver river, on the pure while beach;/ Long I sought the footprints from a maiden’s feet.”